TangLaoDA/Basic_A2C_model/README.md

 ![image](https://github.com/TangLaoDA/Basic_A2C_model/blob/master/PPT/5.png)
 You can Change code to play other OpenAi Gym games.
 You can also Optimize this algorithm.
-If you want to exchange ideas with me，you can add me to WeChat:zggcdbd.
+If you want to exchange ideas with me，you can add me to WeChat:zggcdbs.